Dance Trips to Vienna

 • While it's entirely possible to attend a Viennese ball without setting foot on the dance floor (watching the grand performances and festive atmosphere is entertainment enough!), we strongly encourage you to prepare for dancing.
 The heart of a Viennese ball is the dance floor, and mastering the traditional waltz or other ballroom dances will enhance your experience.
 Whether you're a beginner or a seasoned dancer, there's something magical about gliding across the floor at such an elegant event.

-For those in the Chicago area, we highly recommend taking lessons at Waltz Academy, the ball-specific branch of Ballroom Dance Chicago.
+For those in the Chicago area, we highly recommend taking lessons at Ballroom Dance Chicago where we have a ball specific branch of the studio called Waltz Academy.
 Our expert instructors will equip you with the skills and confidence to shine on the dance floor at any ball—whether in Chicago or Vienna.

 • Day 1 - travel day